Facebook is the world’s number one social media platform so it’s easy to see that people want to learn how to make money from Facebook.

 - or any other types of businesses, big or small.

-Because Facebook can be so personal (since we enter our locations, where we eat, what hobbies we have, what shows we watch, and so on), it’s very easy for businesses to target potential leads.
+Because Facebook can be so personal (since we enter our locations, where and what we eat, what hobbies we have, what shows we watch, and so on), it’s very easy for businesses to target potential leads.

 And it’s easy for customers to find a specific business as well.